Sayrarh/Articles/Solidity-EVM/Payable-Nonpayable-functions.md

 address payable payableAddress;
 ```

-## Gas cost of payable and non payable function
+## Gas cost for payable and non payable function
 Let's perform a transaction and observe the gas cost for each case using the following contracts.

 ```solidity